How to Fix Furbo 360° Jamming: The Complete Troubleshooting Guide

 Step 6: Accessing the Treat Mechanism

-With base removed, you’ll see the treat carousel assembly.
+With the base removed, you'll see the treat carousel assembly.
 Note the ribbon cable connecting to the main board—handle with extreme care.

 Step 7: Cleaning the Carousel